 At a quarter to midnight, Daisy knocked on her brother’s door and waited with her ear against the wood for a response.
-It’s been a week since she last seen him step out of his room and the only time she did was his shadow as he rushed to the bathroom to remove days of garbage, plates, and urine filled bottles.
+It’s been a week since she last seen him step out of his room.
+The last time she did was his shadow as he rushed to the bathroom to remove days of garbage, plates, and urine filled bottles.
 Since the death of their parents in a car accident two years ago, he’d been hiding himself from the world.

 Daisy knocked on the door again.
 “Mark.”
 She called out.
 “I was thinking we’d watch the fireworks together since we have a good view from the balcony.”